Navigation

 Back gestures

 iOS swipe-back and Android back button are handled automatically.
-The navigator calls pop() when the system back gesture fires — you don't need to wire this up.
+The Navigator's onDidRemovePage callback fires when the system removes a page (back gesture, declarative mid-stack removal) and resolves the corresponding push promise with null.
+You don't need to wire this up.

 Full example